adam-jb/py_education/question_answers.md

 A way of specifying all the steps: training, converting the model to onnx and serving.
 Then you compile and run the pipeline.

+Though you could save the torch model as onnx as soon as it's trained with torch.onnx.export() in py

 ```
 from kfp import dsl